-

 “He is a well-rounded and refined musician, gifted with secure technique and dazzling virtuosity as well as fervent musicality and natural and direct communicative skills.
 These gifts of his are unwaveringly at Music’s service, allowing him to stand out with excellent results in each and every performance” – Andrea Lucchesini

-Marco Mantovani, born in Mantova (Italy) in 1992, has graduated at the Conservatory of his city under the guidance of Antonio Pulleghini with the highest grades and honors.
-Afterwards he studied for three years with Andrea Lucchesini at “Scuola di Musica di Fiesole” (Florence, Italy), graduating with honors.
+Marco Mantovani, born in Mantova (Italy) in 1992, has graduated at the Conservatory of his city under the guidance of Antonio Pulleghini with the highest grades and honours.
+Afterwards he studied for three years with Andrea Lucchesini at “Scuola di Musica di Fiesole” (Florence, Italy).
 He obtained his Master in ‘Piano Performance’ (2017) and his ‘Postgraduate’ diploma (2018), both with the highest distinction, at the Koninklijk Conservatorium Brussel in the class of Aleksandar Madzar.
 In 2017 he received from the Conservatory the ‘Ingeborg Köberle’ Prize as ‘the year's most promising student’.
-Fundamental for his artistic development, have been also advises from the renowned Portuguese pianist Maria João Pires.
+The advice from the renowned Portuguese pianist Maria João Pires has been also fundamental for his artistic development.

-He has performed in numerous concert halls (Theatre Flagey and Palais des Beaux-arts in Brussels, Casa da Música in Porto, Teatro “Malibran” and Teatro “La Fenice” in Venezia, Teatro “La Pergola” in Firenze, Teatro “Bibiena” and Teatro “Sociale” in Mantova, Auditorium “Del Carmine” and Teatro "Regio" in Parma, Auditorium “del Parco” in L’Aquila, Auditorium "Arvedi" in Cremona, Solitär at Mozarteum University of Salzburg, Teatro “Toniolo” in Mestre, Auditorium “Gaber” in Milano, Teatro “delle Muse” in Ancona, Concert Hall of the Brussels Conservatory, etc.) and for important Concert Societies and Festivals: Maggio Musicale Fiorentino (Firenze), Società del Quartetto and Società dei Concerti (Milano), Harmos Festival (Porto), Festival Midis-Minimes (Bruxelles), Zomer van Sint-Pieter (Leuven), Società Veneziana dei Concerti (Venezia), Società "Barattelli" (L’Aquila), Amici della Musica di Modena, Amici della Musica di Mestre, Società dei Concerti “Guido Michelli”(Ancona), Settimane musicali al Teatro Olimpico (Vicenza), Festival Flagey “Jonge Wolven”, Bozar Next Generation, etc.
+He has performed in numerous concert halls (Palais des Beaux-Arts and Theatre Flagey in Brussels, Casa da Música in Porto, Teatro “Malibran” and Teatro “La Fenice” in Venezia, Teatro “La Pergola” in Firenze Teatro “Bibiena” and Teatro “Sociale” in Mantova, Auditorium “Del Carmine” and Teatro "Regio" in Parma, Auditorium “del Parco” in L’Aquila, Auditorium "Arvedi" in Cremona, Solitär at Mozarteum University of Salzburg, Teatro “Toniolo” in Mestre, Auditorium “Gaber” in Milano, Teatro “delle Muse” in Ancona, Concert Hall of the Brussels Conservatory, etc.) and for important Concert Societies and Festivals: Maggio Musicale Fiorentino (Firenze), Società del Quartetto and Società dei Concerti (Milano), Harmos Festival (Porto), Festival Midis-Minimes (Bruxelles), Zomer van Sint-Pieter (Leuven), Società Veneziana dei Concerti (Venezia), Società "Barattelli" (L’Aquila), Amici della Musica di Modena, Amici della Musica di Mestre, Società dei Concerti “Guido Michelli”(Ancona), Settimane musicali al Teatro Olimpico (Vicenza), Festival Flagey “Jonge Wolven”, BOZAR Next Generation (Brussels) etc.

-During 2014 and 2015 he collaborated with Guido Barbieri, Italian musicologist and voice of “Rai Radio 3”, in a lecture-concert dedicated to the "Diabelli Variations" by Beethoven.
+During 2014 and 2015 he collaborated with Guido Barbieri, Italian musicologist and voice of “Rai Radio 3”, in a lecture-concert dedicated to Beethoven's "Diabelli Variations".
 He participated at the program "La stanza della musica" broadcasted live by “Rai Radio 3” in Rome.
 In collaboration with ‘Mozarteum’ in Salzburg, he took part in the recording of a DVD on Preludes by Chopin, Debussy and Scriabin.

 His repertoire ranges from Bach to Contemporary music; in 2017 he performed as soloist the Kammerkonzert ‘Intarsi’ by Klaus Huber (1924-2017) under the direction of Bart Bouckaert in the Concert Hall of the Brussels Conservatory, première of this piece in Brussels.
-His passion for chamber music drives him to regularly perform with several musicians and he is founding member of “Egmont Chamber Music”.
+His interest for chamber music drives him to regularly perform with several musicians and he is member of “Aes Duo” with clarinettist Emanuele Mammarella.